 Deadline: Sunday, 15 January 2017 at 11:59 pm EST

 Boston College’s African & African Diaspora Studies Program (AADS) announces its dissertation fellowship competition.
 Scholars working in any discipline in the Social Sciences or Humanities, with projects focusing on any topic within African and/or African Diaspora Studies, are eligible to apply.
 We seek applicants pursuing innovative, preferably interdisciplinary, projects in dialogue with critical issues and trends within the field.
 Find more information about the African and African Diaspora Studies Dissertation Fellowship.

-The Amanda V. Houston Traveling Fellowship provides up to $3,000 toward domestic or international travel, including transportation, lodging, meals, and research-related expenses.
-The award must be used between 1 June and 20 January of the fellowship year to facilitate a research project of between 15 and 20 double-spaced pages.
-Find out more about the AVH Traveling Fellowship.
+The Amanda V. Houston Travelling Fellowship provides up to $3000 toward domestic or international travel, including transportation, lodging, meals and research-related expenses.
+Explore the AADS website to learn more about the AVH Traveling Fellowship.